syncfusion-content/xamarin-docs/Xamarin/DatePicker/Formatting.md

 documentation: ug
 ---

-# Format
+# Date Format in Syncfusion DatePicker

 Format is a way to represent the value of the date in a different string format.

 By default, the DatePicker’s format is "DateFormat.M_d_yyyy".

-The different types of Format tyeps are.
+The different types of Formats are.

 M_d_yyyy - Represents the month day year in m/d/yyyy format.